Richard Schifter: Career

 After graduating from law school, Schifter joined the law firm of Riegelman, Strasser, Schwarz & Spiegelberg (now Fried, Frank, Harris, Shriver & Jacobson).
 Following the death of Felix S. Cohen in 1953, Schifter, along with fellow attorney Arthur Lazarus, Jr., became the main attorneys for the Oglala Sioux Tribe of the Pine Ridge Reservation in their repeated disputes with the United States government.
 Schifter practiced law at Fried, Frank until the 1980s, as one of the foremost practitioners of federal Indian law in the country.
 He also served on the President's Task Force on American Indians from 1966 to 1967.

 From 1981 to 1982, Schifter was U.S. representative to the UNESCO Committee on Conventions and Recommendations.
 He was also an alternate U.S. representative to the United Nations Commission on Human Rights 1981 to 1982.
-From 1983 to 1985, he was the United States Representative to the United Nations Commission on Human Rights.
-He was also Deputy United States Representative to the United Nations Security Council with the rank of Ambassador from 1984 to 1985.
+From 1983 to 1985, he was the United States representative to the United Nations Commission on Human Rights.
+He was also the United States deputy representative to the United Nations Security Council with the rank of ambassador from 1984 to 1985.

 In 1985, President of the United States Ronald Reagan nominated Schifter to be Assistant Secretary of State for Human Rights and Humanitarian Affairs.
 After Senate Confirmation, Schifter served as Assistant Secretary of State for Human Rights and Humanitarian Affairs from October 31, 1985, until April 3, 1992.
 Schifter's views on U.S. foreign policy have been described as neoconservative.

 After the election of Bill Clinton, he was appointed to special assistant to the United States National Security Council.
 He served in this capacity until 2001.

 Since leaving government in 2001, Schifter headed the American Jewish International Relations Institute and the Center for Democracy and Reconciliation in Southeastern Europe.
 He was also a trustee of the Institute for Christian and Jewish Studies.